 If you want to remain ahead of the competition, you must be familiar with how to use these new apps so that you can better communicate with potential customers.
 Not only that, you should remain open to learning whatever new communication app may appear in the future as well.

-Another soft skill that can help your job is being adaptable to any situation you’ll encounter at work.
+Another soft skill that can help in your online job is being adaptable to any situation you’ll encounter at work.
 Remember, you’ll be meeting a wide variety of people.
 So what may work on one customer may not work on the other.
 To attract these customers, you must adjust and adapt your sales pitch to suit their context and preferences.

 For example, you’re trying to attract a foreign client to try out your company’s remote working services.
 Not only will you have to get past the language barrier, but you also have to adjust your sales pitch depending on the customer’s culture and preferences.
 Being adaptable allows you to overcome these obstacles and convincingly present your sales pitch to your potential customer.